Garraun (Galway): Naming

 Irish academic Paul Tempan notes that Garraun is clearly a name of Irish origin, either from garrán, meaning "grove", or more likely from géarán, meaning "fang"; while the summit is flat, the eastern ridge leading to it is sharp enough to have merited such a name.

 Tim Robinson notes that Maolchnoc, meaning "bald hill", is the more common name in the area; it more correctly describes the shape of the summit of Garraun; while An Géarán likely refers to the sharp eastern ridge that descends to Lough Fee.

 Tempan notes that the townland on the south slopes of Garraun South Top, that runs to Kylemore Lough, is called "Lemnaheltia" (Léim na hEilte, meaning "the doe's leap"), and this name appears on Mercator's map of Ireland (1595) as Dosleape for the mountain (or the cliffs below the summit).
 A legend tells of Fionn Mac Cumhail's dog Bran, who pursued a doe in this area, however, when the doe leapt from the summit, Bran fell from the cliff into the lake.
-Many Irish places claim variations of this story, including "Lough Brin" (Loch Broin, meaning "Bran's lake") south of the MacGillycuddy Reeks, in Kerry.
+Many Irish places claim variations of this story, including "Lough Brin" (Loch Broin, meaning "Bran's lake") south of the MacGillycuddy Reeks, in County Kerry.